Will Saryu Roy defeat former colleague Raghubar Das in Jameshdpur East?

 Ranchi, Dec 23: Counting of votes for 81 Assembly constituencies in Jharkhand began at 8 am on Monday, Election Commission officials said.
 The election was held in five phases between November 30 and December 20.

-Jamshedpur East assembly seat is one of the most watched seat over the triangular contest between outgoing chief minister and BJP candidate Raghubar Das, expelled BJP leader Saryu Roy who is contesting as an Independent, and Congress' Gourav Vallabh who is contesting polls for the first time.
+Jamshedpur East assembly seat is one of the most-watched seats over the triangular contest between the outgoing chief minister and BJP candidate Raghubar Das, expelled BJP leader Saryu Roy who is contesting as an Independent, and Congress' Gourav Vallabh who is contesting polls for the first time.

 Jharkhand: Will the non-tribal consolidation gamble work for the BJP